 0DTE trading has become increasingly popular since 2022, and many options traders use 0DTE contracts to day trade major market indexes.
 Not all day trading options are 0DTE, though all 0DTE option trades that are opened and closed intraday are technically day trades.

 Day trading refers to closing all positions before the session ends, regardless of which expiration the instrument has.
-0DTE options are contracts that expire on the same day they are traded — meaning they hit zero days to expiration by the close of the market.
+0DTE options are contracts that expire on the same day they are traded β meaning they hit zero days to expiration by the close of the market.
+Trades left to expire at the end of the day will not count as a day trade.